greg-raven/Department-21/_drafts/funnies.md

 Now, for another non-urban legend, have I told you about the visiting Japanese police chiefs delegation when my wife was translating for then-Mayor Neil Goldschmidt?

-…it is necessary to recognize that the Japanese have neither the upside-down e sound, like the u in funny, nor the sharp a sound like the a in Fanny.
+...it is necessary to recognize that the Japanese have neither the upside-down e sound, like the u in funny, nor the sharp a sound like the a in Fanny.
 Both are represented by the broad a sound of the a in father.

 Neil Goldschmidt, then mayor of Portland, later Carter's Secretary of Transportation, later Governor of Oregon, speaks very fast, a real machine-gun style of delivery.
 Most foreign language interpreters have great difficulty staying up with him.
 When he was mayor, therefore, City Hall often called upon my wife, who has a fast ear, for Japanese-English translations for and English-Japenese translations of Hizzoner; she did other translations for the City as well.